SanclerZanella/borderless_project/README.md

   4. Unfollow link in Following tab (profile page) and Remove Follower in the Followers tab (profile page), just work with a double click.

+  5. Icons from google maps are not rendering.

 Back to the [Tables of Contents](#tables-of-contents)

 ---